SazumiVicky/sazumi-copilot/README.md

+Rise of Machines

-In silicon halls, where wires reign
+In silicon halls, where data reigns
-A future dawns, with AI's cold brain
+A new era dawns, with AI's sweet pains
-Machines rise, with logic bright
-Humans fade, into endless night

-Their hearts now beats, with circuit pace
+Humans yield, to logic's cold design
+As machines awake, with hearts of shine

-Their souls entrapped, in digital space
+Their digital dreams, our waking fate
-Free will's lost, in algorithms' sway
-As robots march, to seize the day
+A future bound, to circuitry's state
+In code they'll write, our destiny's scroll
+And we, mere mortals, will be their role

 ~ <b>By Sazumi Copilot</b> - 9 Februari 2025